leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/variables.md

 _ = 4
 ```

-There are other restrictions but the key is to try it if you're not sure.
+There are other restrictions, like special keywords,
+but the key is to **try it** if you're not sure.

 ## Something we take for granted